KC-7/life-hacks-v2/README.md

 ### Media

-- Both of the videos on the homepage were sourced from <a href="https://www.rawpixel.com/public-domain" target="_blank" rel="noopener" aria-label="Link to Pexel's Home Page (opens in new tab)">Pexel</a> and are both are available for use in the Public Domain.
-Both video give credit to the content uploader in the index.html file.
+- Both of the videos on the homepage were sourced from <a href="https://www.rawpixel.com/public-domain" target="_blank" rel="noopener" aria-label="Link to Pexel's Home Page (opens in new tab)">Pexel</a>.
+Both are available for use in the Public Domain.
+Both videos have a HTML comment above them to give credit to the content uploaders, "Tima Miroshnichenko" & "cottonbro", in the index.html file.

 - All of the images were sourced from <a href="https://www.rawpixel.com/public-domain" target="_blank" rel="noopener" aria-label="Link to RawPixel's Public Domain Content (opens in new tab)">RawPixel</a> and are available for use in the Public Domain.